moveaxlab/redux-sigma/README.md

 ### Sub state machines

-In state machine, each state represents a configuration of your application in which an invariant is holding.
+Each state of a state machine represents a configuration of your application in which an invariant is holding.
 Sometimes a single state can be subdivided into additional states, or configurations.
-To accomplish this we rely on _sub state machines_.
+To accomplish this in `redux-sigma` we rely on _sub state machines_.

 ```typescript
 import { mySubStateMachine } from './my-sub-state-machine';